 Black bottoms are easy to make, are a little decadent, and are packed with flavor.
 I love the contrast of flavors you get in a single bite and the subtle addition of texture from the mini chocolate chips.

-If you love this combination of flavors as much I do, you must make these little chocolate cakes.
+If you love this combination of flavors as much I do, you must make these little chocolate cakes with their cheesecake filling.
 They’re a massive hit at parties, bake sales, and family get-togethers.

 What You’ll Need